-We’ll learn everything about these two types of diamonds here step by step and then, you can decide which diamond is actually worth the investment!
+We’ll learn everything about these two types of diamonds here step by step, and then you can decide which diamond is actually worth the investment!

 What is a True Heart Diamond?

 Owing to their unusually perfect proportion, symmetry, cut, and polish, these diamonds reveal a Heart and Arrow pattern when viewed from certain angles.
-It is really hard to craft a true Heart and Arrow diamond which is why only less than 1% of the world’s diamonds have the honour of being referred to as a True Heart.
+It is really hard to craft a true Heart and Arrow diamond which is why only less than 1% of the world’s diamonds have the honor of being referred to as a True Heart.

 Check out a stunning collection of James Allen True Hearts Here

 Are True Heart Diamonds Certified by Any Lab?